Find Affordable College Courses

 6 Yearly Graduations

 University of Kentucky comes in at #6 on our list of the most popular colleges offering master's degrees in health/medical physics.
-Each year, around 29,900 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,247 per year, while in-state graduate students, on average, pay $12,311 per year.
-During the 2020-2021 academic year, 6 people received their master's degree in health/medical physics from UK.
-Around 33% of these students were from an underrepresented racial-ethnic group, and 33% were women.
+The average in-state tuition for full-time undergraduates is $11,849 per year, while in-state graduate students, on average, pay $12,967 per year.
+During the most recent year for which we have data, 6 people received their master's degree in health/medical physics from UK.

 6 Yearly Graduations

-Georgia Institute of Technology - Main Campus is the 6th most popular school in the nation for students seeking a master's degree in health/medical physics.
-The average in-state tuition for full-time undergraduates is $10,258 per year, while in-state graduate students, on average, pay $14,570 per year.
-During the 2020-2021 academic year, 6 people received their master's degree in health/medical physics from Georgia Tech.
+The 6th most popular school in the country for health/medical physics majors who are seeking their master's degree is University of New Mexico - Main Campus.
+The average in-state tuition for full-time undergraduates is $6,803 per year, while in-state graduate students, on average, pay $6,287 per year.
+During the most recent year for which we have data, 6 people received their master's degree in health/medical physics from UNM.

 #6